-Note: In debug mode missing directories will be automatically created to avoid unnecessary errors thrown when using the FileEngine.
+Note: Missing directories will be automatically created to avoid unnecessary errors thrown when using the FileEngine.

-Logging to Files 729
+Logging to Files 617

 Logging to Syslog

 In production environments it is highly recommended that you setup your system to use syslog instead of the file logger.
 This will perform much better as any writes will be done in a (almost) non-blocking fashion and your operating system logger can be configured separately to rotate files, pre-process writes or use a completely different storage for your logs.